David Lane (white supremacist): Convictions and incarceration

 For his role in The Order's crimes, Lane was sentenced to consecutive sentences totaling 190 years, including 20 years for racketeering, 20 years for conspiracy, both under the Racketeer Influenced and Corrupt Organizations Act (RICO), and 150 years for violating the civil rights of Alan Berg, a Jewish radio talk show host who was murdered on June 18, 1984.
 Berg was shot and killed in the driveway of his Denver home by three members of The Order.
 Lane was arrested on the evening of March 30, 1985, in Winston-Salem, North Carolina.
 While he did not pull the trigger, prosecutors said Lane drove the getaway car and played a large role in the planning of Berg's assassination.

 Lane was also among 14 men prosecuted for seditious conspiracy in Fort Smith, Arkansas, but he was acquitted.
-Lane was considered extremely dangerous by the American justice system and was incarcerated at various times after his conviction in the United States Penitentiary, Marion, the United States Penitentiary Administrative Maximum Facility in Florence, Colorado, and the Federal Correctional Complex, Terre Haute.
+Lane was considered extremely dangerous and thus held in high-security facilities such United States Penitentiary, Marion, the United States Penitentiary Administrative Maximum Facility in Florence, Colorado, and the FCI Terre Haute.

 While incarcerated, he had the Federal Bureau of Prisons ID # 12873–057.
 Lane wrote books and articles about gematria and the demographic and sociopolitical status of the white race for white nationalist periodicals and websites.
 With his wife and Ron McVan, he ran a publishing company called 14 Word Press in Idaho to disseminate his writings.

 He was featured in Nazi Pop Twins, a documentary aired on July 19, 2007, on Channel 4 in the UK.
-In it he was shown speaking by phone with Prussian Blue (the music act from the documentary) and termed them "fantasy sweethearts" and that he viewed them like daughters.
+In it, he was shown speaking by phone with Prussian Blue (the music act from the documentary) and termed them "fantasy sweethearts" and that he viewed them like daughters.

 Lane's earliest possible release date from prison would have been on March 29, 2035 (at age 96).
-He died on May 28, 2007, in FCC Terre Haute due to an epileptic seizure.
+He died on May 28, 2007, in FCI Terre Haute due to an epileptic seizure.
 On June 30, 2007, white supremacists held memorial demonstrations for Lane in cities across the United States, the United Kingdom, Germany, Russia, and Ukraine.